rng-guy/NFSMWBartender/README.md

 * the internal cooldown for non-Strategy roadblock requests,
 * the internal cooldown for Strategy requests,
 * what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
-* what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs),
+* what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
-* what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen), and
+* what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).
-* below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee.

 &nbsp;

-The "Basic" feature set **fixes seven bugs**:
+The "Basic" feature set **fixes seven bugs / issues**:
 * helicopter icons on the mini-map no longer flicker on and off randomly,
 * helicopters no longer cast static shadows (like cars do) with incorrect placements,
 * active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests,